terrpan/polly/docs/WEBHOOK_DEVELOPMENT_GUIDE.md

 3. Add handler creation to `WebhookRouter.NewWebhookRouter()`
 4. Add event routing in `WebhookRouter.HandleWebhook()`
 5. Add tests for the new handler
+6. (If the new event triggers security / license policy processing) Reuse existing processors; only create a new processor if a genuinely new policy type emerges (see patterns in [Architecture Patterns](./ARCHITECTURE_PATTERNS.md)).

 #### Extending Existing Handlers